Monday, December 20, 2021

 Voro-X

-The name stands for Voronoi diagrams (foam) where energetic currents run through the edges of the mesh, and X-ings (junctions) that act like a gates where currents are switched OFF or ON based on the sharpness of the angles.
+The name stands for Voronoi diagrams (foam) where energetic currents run through the edges of the mesh, and X-ings (Crossroad / Junctions) that act like a gates where currents are switched OFF or ON based on the sharpness of the angles.
 (0/I)

 The level of current passing through the edges, has river-like effects where 'sedimentation' makes the cells grow; and 'erosion' makes them shrink.
 The changes of the cell-size changes the angles, and thus the direction of the currents: currents can switch.
 This whole interaction model based on a few rules generates a CA type of Dynamic Foam.